awsdocs/amazon-ec2-user-guide/doc_source/sharingamis-intro.md

 ## Share an AMI with all AWS accounts \(AWS CLI\)<a name="sharingamis-cli"></a>

 Each AMI has a `launchPermission` property that controls which AWS accounts, besides the owner's, are allowed to use that AMI to launch instances\.
-By modifying the `launchPermission` property of an AMI, you can make the AMI public \(which grants launch permissions to all AWS accounts\) or share it with only the AWS accounts that you specify\.
+By modifying the `launchPermission` property of an AMI, you can make the AMI public \(which grants launch permissions to all AWS accounts\), or share it with only the AWS accounts that you specify\.

 You can add or remove account IDs from the list of accounts that have launch permissions for an AMI\.
 To make the AMI public, specify the `all` group\.
 You can specify both public and explicit launch permissions\.